How to Calculate Training Load in Cycling

-Training Stress Score (TSS) is the single most important metric for training planning in cycling.
+Training load is the single most important metric for training planning in cycling.
 It combines intensity and duration into one number — making completely different sessions directly comparable.

-TSS was developed by Andrew Coggan and is based on two factors: the duration of a ride and the Intensity Factor (IF) — the ratio of Normalized Power (NP) to your FTP.
+The method goes back to Andrew Coggan and is based on two factors: the duration of a ride and the intensity — the ratio of weighted power to your FTP.

-The key insight: TSS is normalised.
-One hour at exactly FTP power always equals 100 TSS — for a rider with FTP 200 W just as for one with FTP 350 W. This makes TSS values comparable across riders and sessions.
+The key insight: load is normalised.
+One hour at exactly FTP power always equals 100 points — for a rider with FTP 200 W just as for one with FTP 350 W. This makes load values comparable across riders and sessions.

 Example: 3-hour Zone 2 ride